The Voyage of Marco Polo by V. Chklovski, n.d.

 - The Ashanti suzerain (Ghana) uses weights that are one-third heavier than others and declares that only kings or men of high rank deal with commerce, "as I do."

-- Individuals' search for gain is under the king's control, indirect through the guilds or direct, as when Louis XIV gives Madame de Montespan, his favorite, three pirate ships to raid the Levant.
+- Individuals' search for gain is under the king's authority.
+It is indirect through the guilds or direct, as when Louis XIV gives his favorite, Madame de Montespan, three pirate ships to raid the Levant.

 -- L'Allée du Roi (The King's Way): by Françoise Chandeneggor, 1981, p.
 294.

-- Nicolas Fouquet makes his Brittany fortress a center of Atlantic commerce without informing Louis XIV, a decision that hastens his fall.
+- Nicolas Fouquet makes his Brittany fortress a center of Atlantic commerce without informing Louis XIV, hastening his fall.

 Distribution — or its absence — can indicate stability or change: